-Every day, medical malpractice attorneys see the consequences of medical mistakes.
+Every day, our Long Island medical malpractice attorneys see the consequences of medical mistakes.
 These occurrences are more prevalent than you may realize.
 According to the Institute of Medicine, between 44,000 to 98,000 people die annually because of a preventable medical mistake.
 Advancements in medicine over the last 50 years have been nothing short of miraculous.
 However, a potential downside of this is that there is more opportunity for medical error.

-What is Medical Malpractice?
+What is Medical Malpractice under New York Law?

 Medical malpractice results from negligent acts by doctors, medical staff and hospitals.
-This negligence can occur in a many ways, including misdiagnosis, surgical error, birth injuries, errors in prescribing medications, and many more.
+This negligence can occur in many ways, including misdiagnosis, surgical error, birth injuries, errors in prescribing medications, and many more.

 According to the Physician Insurers Association of America, failure to diagnose is the most common complaint in medical malpractice actions.
 Failure to diagnose is a serious medical matter, as it can cause significant delays in a patient’s treatment.
 This can lead to additional suffering, further injuries or death.